Enhancing air quality forecasting in NSW

 The Enhancing Air Quality Forecasting in New South Wales program was established to progressively expand the scope and enhance the accuracy of air quality forecasting capabilities in New South Wales.

-DPE currently issues a daily air quality forecast for the Greater Sydney region, and the overall accuracy of forecasts are considered to be moderate.
-Through this program DPE will work towards more accurately forecasting air quality for Greater Sydney and its sub-regions, and will progressively expand forecasting to the whole of the NSW Greater Metropolitan Region and major regional areas.
+The Department of Climate Change, Energy, the Environment and Water currently issues a daily air quality forecast for the Greater Sydney region, and the overall accuracy of forecasts is considered to be moderate.
+Through this program, the department will work towards more accurately forecasting air quality for Greater Sydney and its sub-regions and will progressively expand forecasting to the whole of the NSW Greater Metropolitan Region and major regional areas.

 What are the aims of the program?

-The program aims to develop and operationalise tool to fulfil the following main objectives:
+The program aims to develop and operationalise a tool to fulfil the following main objectives:

-• Provide accurate routine short-term (24-72 hours) air quality forecast through multiple media and including social media
+• provide accurate routine short-term (24 to 72 hours) air quality forecast through multiple media and including social media

-• Inform emergency response to poor air quality associated with incidental emissions, such as bushfires, dust storms and industrial accidents
+• inform the emergency response to poor air quality associated with incidental emissions, such as bushfires, dust storms and industrial accidents

-• Assess air quality risks of planned operations such as hazard reduction burning undertaken as part of bushfire risk management
+• assess the air quality risks of planned operations such as hazard reduction burning undertaken as part of bushfire risk management

 What are the benefits of this program?

-By providing accurate local air quality forecasts, people susceptible to the impacts of poor air quality, can take steps to reduce their risk of exposure to air pollution.
+By providing accurate local air quality forecasts, people who are susceptible to the impacts of poor air quality can take steps to reduce their risk of exposure to air pollution.

-Accurate forecasts can also inform NSW Government’s response to air pollution incidents, and support proactive emission reduction measures to reduce the likelihood of air pollution episodes occurring.
+Accurate forecasts can also inform the NSW Government’s response to air pollution incidents and support proactive emission reduction measures to reduce the likelihood of air pollution episodes occurring.

 What progress has been made so far?

-An Air Quality Forecast Framework was established by DPE in consultation with other agencies such as NSW Environment Protection Authority, the NSW Ministry of Health, the NSW Rural Fire Service, CSIRO and universities.
+The department established an Air Quality Forecast Framework in consultation with other agencies such as NSW Environment Protection Authority, the NSW Ministry of Health, the NSW Rural Fire Service, CSIRO and universities.
 The framework outlines principles, system architecture and approaches for the staged development of air quality forecast systems and tools.

 Trajectory modelling is used to forecast the likely path air pollution plumes will follow.
 This is used to identify areas that may be affected by smoke from hazard reduction burns or industrial incidents.

-DPE has tailored the HYSPLIT (Hybrid Single-Particle Lagrangian Integrated Trajectory) model, developed by the US National Oceanic and Atmospheric Administration, to run in NSW.
-This system, called HYSPLIT in NSW, can be run using high spatial resolution (1.5km) forecast data from the Australian Bureau of Meteorology to increase the accuracy of plume trajectory modelling.
+The department has tailored the HYSPLIT (Hybrid Single-Particle Lagrangian Integrated Trajectory) model, developed by the US National Oceanic and Atmospheric Administration, to run in New South Wales.
+This system, called HYSPLIT in New South Wales, can be run using high spatial resolution (1.5 km) forecast data from the Australian Bureau of Meteorology to increase the accuracy of plume trajectory modelling.

 Numerical Air Quality Modelling

-The CCAM-CTM modelling system developed by CSIRO has been configured by DPE to do air quality forecast modelling for the NSW Greater Metropolitan Region.
-This system is being tested prior to being operationalised to support daily air quality forecasting.
+The department has configured the CCAM-CTM modelling system developed by CSIRO to do air quality forecast modelling for the NSW Greater Metropolitan Region.
+This system is being tested before being operationalised to support daily air quality forecasting.

 Emissions data for human-made sources are largely drawn from the NSW Greater Metropolitan Region Air Emissions Inventory, with emissions from natural sources simulated by the model.

 To forecast air quality when there are bushfires and hazard reduction burns, smoke emissions need to be modelled.
-An in-line bushfire/hazard reduction burn emissions module is being developed by DPE in collaboration with the NSW Rural Fire Service and CSIRO.
+The department is developing an inline bushfire/hazard reduction burn emissions module in collaboration with the Rural Fire Service and CSIRO.

 Collaborative research is also underway to improve the wind-blown dust emissions scheme to improve the accuracy of the model during regional dust storm events.
 Research is also underway to support more dynamic modelling of major human sources of air emissions based on up-to-date activity.
 Simulation by the model of these emission sources is being investigated.